-Academic Renewal allows previously recorded substandard course work taken at RCCD to be disregarded in the computation of RCCD grade point average after 24 subsequent units have been completed with a 2.0 or higher GPA.
+Academic Renewal allows up to two terms of previously recorded substandard course work taken at RCCD to be disregarded in the computation of RCCD grade point average after 24 subsequent units have been completed with a 2.0 or higher GPA.
 The form and information is available online at each college's Admissions and Records webpage.